jchrisweaver/smp/README.md

 I have included his code in the smp-p subdirectory in this project with a few minor changes to make python to c socket communication easier.
 Specifically, I added a 4-byte header to all socket comm that tells the receiver the expected size of the incoming data.

+Requirements
+---
+* Mac OS X
+* XCode
+* OpenSSL (I used openssl-1.0.1i)

+HOWTO
+---
+1. Using XCode, compile the smp-c project
+2. Start the python app with 'python smp-p/smp_test.py listen'
+3. Start the C app either through XCode or from the command line
+4. At the prompt for the C app from STDIN, enter a secret passphrase
+5. At the prompt for the Python app, enter a matching passphrase.
+6. Both apps will report a match or no match

+TODO
+---
+*  Complete the Python-as-client to C-as-server code path.
+As of now, this code only works one way.
+While fairly trivial to complete, I haven't done it yet
+*  Refactoring for tighter code

+CONTACT
+---
+Any questions, comments or bug fixes, feel free to contact me at jchrisweaver at gmail dot com

+LICENSE
+---
+My work is free to be used as is and is commited to public commons.
+If you find any bugs or make any enhancements, I'd appreciate it if you'd let me know.
+If you do use it, I'd also appreciate it if you'd give me a tweet at @jchrisweaver

+Enjoy.